Ian's Number 96 episode guide: 1972

 159. (18/10) Karen succeeds in persuading Bev to visit Vernon for treatment.
 Bev hopes it will solve her problem, but feels very uneasy.
 Vera tries to reassure her about the benefits of her treatment.
 But for whom will it be most beneficial?

-Daytime repeats in Sydney were being reevaluated, from this episode on 27/09/74.
-TV Times gave the next week's repeat timeslot as "to be announced".
+Daytime repeats in Sydney were being reevaluated, probably due to the controversial storyline from this episode.
+TV Times gave the next week's repeat timeslot, from 27/09/74 on, as "to be announced".

 160. (19/10) After the Evans' party for the other tenants, Dorrie feels unwell.
 Perhaps the punch, concocted by Les, Herb and Alf, was to blame?
 Meanwhile, Jack Sellars' reappearance makes Bev feel on top of the world.